There is an old rule in consulting: cheap, good, or fast. You get two. You manage the tradeoff, or the tradeoff manages you.

 A bank buys a $5 million cyber policy.
 The number looks sufficient on the declarations page.
 But defense costs sit inside that aggregate limit.
 A data breach triggers simultaneous investigations from the FDIC, state banking examiners, and the state attorney general.
 A class action from affected customers adds another front.
 Legal fees across four simultaneous proceedings consume the aggregate before any damages or settlements are paid.
 The bank bought a $5 million limit.
 That limit was consumed before indemnity applied.

-Business email compromise, deepfake voice fraud, and vendor impersonation are the number one fraud threat to financial institutions.
-The FBI estimates over $3 billion in annual business email compromise losses.
+Business email compromise, deepfake voice fraud, and vendor impersonation are not the fraud a bank sees most often.
+Check fraud is.
+They are the fraud most likely to reach the bond, because a check fraud loss usually sits below the deductible and gets absorbed as an operating expense, while a wire loss clears the deductible and lands on a sublimit.
 Most fidelity bonds carry a social engineering endorsement, but it often comes with sublimits, co-payment clauses, or verification requirements that reduce recovery well below the face amount.
 A bank with a $2 million bond may collect less than half that on a wire fraud loss, and the board may never have been told.

 Many banks’ D&O policies contain a blanket cyber event exclusion: claims “arising from” a data breach or failure of computer security.
 After a breach, examiners investigate the board’s cybersecurity oversight.
 That is a D&O matter.
 But the D&O policy does not respond because the claim “arises from” a cyber event.
-The cyber policy covers breach response costs, not claims against individual board members for oversight failures.
-After a breach, neither policy covers the investigation of the board.
+The cyber policy is what catches the board because directors are typically named in its definition of Insured.
+What it does not carry is a Side A layer.
+The board’s defense competes for the same limit that has been paying forensics and notification since day one, and on some forms nothing is a claim until a formal proceeding opens.

 What “good” looks like